WORK & TYPES

-The American Association of Law Libraries, like many organizations, uses committees "[to] perform the bulk of the work of the organization.
-Work to be done is delegated to committees and proposals are formulated by committees for final decision by [the Executive Board].”
-(Sturgis Standard Code of Parliamentary Procedure, p.
-166).
+The American Association of Law Libraries (AALL) utilizes committees and juries to perform specific work for the Association which are outlined in the charge for each committee and jury.
+Work to be done is delegated to committees and proposals are formulated by committees for final decision by the Executive Board.

 - Process Committees perform a continuing function and remain in existence until abolished.

-AALL committees are governed by the Bylaws of the American Association of Law Libraries and procedures, policies, and charges adopted by the Executive Board.
+AALL committees and juries are governed by the AALL Bylaws, procedures, policies, and charges adopted by the Executive Board and/or President.

-Term–Committee members serve a term specified in their charge, set to accomplish the purpose for which the committee was created.
-Should the committee fail to accomplish its task within the specified time, the term may be extended by the Executive Board.
+Term–Special Committee members serve a term specified in their charge, set to accomplish the purpose for which the committee was created up to a maximum of one year.

-Qualifications–members will be chosen who will be able to accomplish the tasks specified for the committee.
+Qualifications–members chosen will have the skills and commitment to meet deadlines for the tasks specified for the committee.

 Where possible, the committee/jury members will reflect a balance of library types, diversity, and experience.